-What made me choose a path centered around health and human performance you ask?
-If we rewind a bit I was the middle child in my family.
-A family of three boys!
+What made me choose a path centered around health and human performance, you ask?
+If we rewind a bit, I was the middle child in my family – a family of three boys!
 My poor Mom.
-Our Dad had grown up a phenomenal athlete and so sports were a large part of our lives.
-The sports I fell in love with were related to martial arts (I received my black belt in kajukenbo) and hockey where my idol was Wayne Gretzky.
+Our Dad had grown up a phenomenal athlete so sports were a large part of our lives.
+The sports I fell in love with were related to martial arts (I received my black belt in kajukenbo) and hockey, in which my idol was Wayne Gretzky.
 After graduating from high school I knew I had to put on muscle mass for junior hockey in Canada.
-After all, the average height and weight were 6 foot and 200lbs, respectively (a number of inches and several pounds more than I weighed).
-In the process I began researching the topic furiously.
+After all, the average height and weight was around 6 foot and 200lbs, respectively (a number of inches and several pounds more than I weighed).
+In the process, I began researching the topic furiously.
 Having become obsessed with human optimization, I decided to dedicate my career to it.

-Following my student academic career, I went on to lecture and develop a world renowned lab at the University of Tampa where I was a professor in the school Health Sciences & Human Performance.
-Collectively from my undergraduate through graduate work along with my work at the University and ASPI I have published over 200 papers, abstracts and book chapters.
-This culminated recently with the honor of being awarded the NSCA Terry J. Housh Young Investigator of the year award.
-I can remember receiving the award.
-I thought it would be the pinnacle of my career.
+Following my student academic career, I went on to lecture and develop a world-renowned lab at the University of Tampa where I was a professor in the school Health Sciences & Human Performance.
+Collectively from my undergraduate through graduate work, along with my work at the University and ASPI, I have published over 200-papers, abstracts and book chapters.
+This culminated recently with the honor of being awarded the NSCA Terry J. Housh Young Investigator of the Year award.
+I can remember receiving the award; I thought it would be the pinnacle of my career.
 However, standing at the podium I realized something.
-All my publications and all my research were not getting out to the 99 percent.
-This realization brought me back to my why and how.
-I needed to create a platform which effectively bridged the gap between science and the general and athletic population.
+All my publications and research were not getting out to the 99 percent.
+This realization brought me back to my “why” and “how.”
+I needed to create a platform which effectively bridged the gap between science and the general/athletic population.